 Premium Cost

-Med Supp plans that offer more coverage often have higher premiums (e.g., Plan G usually has a higher premium than Plan A).
+Med Supp plans offering more coverage often have higher premiums (e.g., Plan G usually has a higher premium than Plan A).

 Guaranteed Renewable

-All Med Supp plans are guaranteed renewable, meaning clients can stay in their plan if they continue to pay its premiums.
+All Med Supp plans are guaranteed renewable.
+This means clients can stay in their plan if they continue to pay their premiums.

 Guaranteed Issue

 Med Supp Plans A, B, C, F, K, and L are guaranteed issue for people eligible for Medicare before January 1, 2020; Med Supp Plans D, G, M, and N are not.
-Hence, those eligible for Medicare before 2020 can’t join or switch to Plans D, G, M, and N outside of their Medigap open enrollment period if they aren’t healthy enough to pass underwriting.
+Those eligible for Medicare before 2020 can’t join or switch to Plans D, G, M, and N outside of their Medicare Supplement Open Enrollment Period if they aren’t healthy enough to pass underwriting.

 Learn more about how to switch a client’s Med Supp plan